UofT-ClubHub/Campus-Compass/doc/sprint1/RPM.md

   - **Achievable:** We have previous experience creating a database using Firebase
   - **Relevant:** Core requirement for our application to be able to create and search for Clubs/Posts
   - **Time-bound:** Complete within Sprint 1
-- Implment a user authentication system
+- Implement a user authentication system
   - **Specific:**  Build registration, login and session handling
   - **Measurable:** System passes all of the authentication test cases when creating an account or logging in
   - **Achievable:** We have prior experience handling authentication using Firebase